Walter E. Lauer: Battle of the Bulge

 He continued to command the 99th Division for the invasion of Germany in March 1945, and through the war in Europe’s end in early May.
-He was Commanding General (CG) of the 66th Infantry Division from August to October 1945; of the 80th Infantry Division from October to December 1945; and of the 66th Infantry Division again from December 1945 to its deactivation on October 1946, all three of which were serving in the European Theater of Operations (ETO).
+He was Commanding General (CG) of the 66th Infantry Division from August to October 1945; of the 80th Infantry Division from October to December 1945; and of the 66th Infantry Division again from December 1945 to its deactivation in October 1946, all three of which were serving in the European Theater of Operations (ETO).

 Lauer retired from military service on 31 March 1946, but worked in Europe for the United Nations Relief and Rehabilitation Administration until early 1947.

 For his services during World War II he was awarded the Army Distinguished Service Medal.

 Later life

-He returned to the United States and moved to Monterey, California near Fort Ord, the successor to Gigling Reservation, which he helped found and build in 1941 and 1942.
+He returned to the United States and moved to Monterey, California, near Fort Ord, the successor to Gigling Reservation, which he helped found and build in 1941 and 1942.
 Lauer had an open door policy to anyone who wanted to drop by at 3:00 on any afternoon to pass the time and say hello.
 Lauer died of cancer on 13 October 1966, at the Fort Ord Army Hospital.
 He was inurned at the Golden Gate National Cemetery near San Francisco on 15 October 1966.
 He requested that he be buried in a plain pine box, like any other soldier, which was honored.
 On 16 February 1974, his wife of 48 years was buried beside him.